-The Queensland Court of Appeal overturned the decision on the fact that s145(2) does not specifically preclude bodies corporate from commencing court proceedings outside of 2 years and 2 months and there is nothing unique about a claim for outstanding levies that would indicate that the government intended that the time limit in s145(2) be less than allowed under the Limitations of Actions Act.
+The Queensland Court of Appeal overturned the decision on the fact that s145(2) does not specifically preclude bodies corporate from commencing court proceedings outside that period.

-This decision clarifies that bodies corporate in Queensland have six years under section 10 of the Limitations of Actions Act 1974 (Qld) to bring an action for recovery of unpaid levies, penalty sums and recovery costs.
-Time accrues from the date the contribution becomes outstanding.
+The decision confirms that bodies corporate in Queensland have six years under section 10 of the Limitations of Actions Act 1974 (Qld) to bring an action for recovery of unpaid amounts.

 In any event, it would seem prudent for body corporate committees and managers to be proactive in recovery of levies within the 2 year and 2 month period.
 It is now clear that Section 145(2) is designed to impose a duty on a body corporate to recover levies within this period.
-Failure to do so may expose the body corporate to criticism by lot owners leading to commencement of dispute resolution for orders that the body corporate commence action promptly.
+Failure to do so may expose the body corporate to liability.

 Body Corporate for Mount Saint John Industrial Park Community Title Scheme 18632 v Superior Stairs & Joinery Pty Ltd QCA 173